Crewe Alexandra F.C.: Stepping back

 By the summer of 2007, Gradi was the longest-serving manager in English league football, having completed 24 years in sole charge of the club.
 Crewe announced that, from 1 July 2007, Gradi would take up a new role as the club's technical director while gradually allowing newly appointed first-team coach Steve Holland control of the team.
 Holland's first season was a disappointment as the club narrowly avoided relegation, finishing 20th with 50 points.
 Ahead of his second season, he spent half a million pounds on new signings, while striker Nicky Maynard joined Bristol City for £2.25 million.
 However, despite a positive pre-season, Crewe took only nine points from their first 16 games.
 The board sacked Holland as first team coach in November 2008, and re-appointed Gradi as caretaker manager.

 On 24 December 2008, former Stoke City manager Gudjon Thordarson was appointed as Holland's successor.
-He made a promising start, and received the February 2009 Manager of the Month award (the first time a Crewe manager had won the award), but the team suffered a poor end-of-season run, not winning for 10 games, and were relegated to League Two.
+He made a promising start, and received the February 2009 Manager of the Month award (the first Crewe manager to win the award), but the team suffered a poor end-of-season run, not winning for 10 games, and were relegated to League Two.
 On 2 October 2009, after nine months in charge and another poor run of results, Thordarson was sacked, and Gradi was reinstated as caretaker manager.
 Despite lingering close to the playoff places for the majority of the season, another run of poor form saw the club finish 18th.
 Crewe improved to 10th in the 2010–11 season, during which Gradi won the January 2011 Manager of the Month.
 In November 2011, Gradi finally stepped down as manager and returned to his previous role as director of football focusing on youth development.